 Matrix Connection

-Matrix Connection Settings The settings below determ ine how the EHX Service attempts to connect to your Matrix hardware.
+- etermine how the EHX Service attempts to connect to your Matrix hardware.
+S.

-Ethernet is the preferred m limited range of functionali ethod of communicating with your equipment.
-Serial connections have a ty and should only be used as a backup.
+limited range of funct ed method of communicating with your equipment.
+Serial connections have a onality and should only be used as a backup.

 Ethernet Enable Redundant Ethernet

-O Serial COM1 Only Show Available Ports
+O Serial COM1 ✓ Only Show Available Ports

-Beltpack Communication Settings FreeSpeak beltpack registration requires a cable connection.
-To set the port, choose a valid local port below.
-FreeSpeak Serial Port
+registration requires a cable connection. se a valid local port below.

-OK
+ОК